Hitendra Thakur

-Hitendra Vishnu Thakur (born 3 October 1961) is an Indian politician from Virar, Maharashtra, India.
+Hitendra Vish Thakur (born 3 October 1961) is an Indian politician from Virar, Maharashtra, India.
 He is the president of Bahujan Vikas Aaghadi, political party in the Vasai-Virar region of Maharashtra, India.
-He is the incumbent Member of Legislative Assembly (MLA) for Vasai (Vidhan Sabha constituency) in Palghar district of Maharashtra.
+He was the Member of Legislative Assembly (MLA) for Vasai (Vidhan Sabha constituency) in Palghar district of Maharashtra.
 His family controls the Viva Group of Companies and Viva Trust which owns the Viva College located in Virar.

 Political life

-Hitendra Thakur started his political career in 1988 when elected the President of the Vasai Taluka Youth Congress.
+Hitendra Thakur started his political career in 1988 when he was elected the Vasai Taluka Youth Congress president.
 Two years later, in the Maharashtra State Assembly elections in 1990, he was elected MLA for Vasai-Virar from the Indian National Congress at the age of 29.
-Later, he formed his own political party named Vasai Vikas Mandal which was changed to Bahujan Vikas Aaghadi and won 3 subsequent elections as well.
+Later, he formed his political party named Vasai Vikas Mandal which was changed to Bahujan Vikas Aaghadi and won 3 subsequent elections as well.

-His political party, Bahujan Vikas Aaghadi (BVA) currently holds majority in the Vasai Virar Municipal Corporation (VVMC), Vasai Taluka Panchayat Samiti and various Gram Panchayats in the region.
+His political party, Bahujan Vikas Aaghadi (BVA) currently holds the majority in the Vasai Virar Municipal Corporation (VVMC), Vasai Taluka Panchayat Samiti and various Gram Panchayats in the region.
 As such he helped Vasant Davkhare get the post of Deputy Chairman of the Maharashtra Legislative Council three times and Govinda (a Bollywood star and a close friend) win the Mumbai North seat in 2004 General elections.
+In 2024 general assembly election he lost to Sneha Pandit by a margin of 3275 votes.